How to split a single flac album to separate files (and a funny story about sound quality)

 Now what about, two very popular windows programs that people use in order to split flacs?

 051bfcc1866c16a58a888a33bdc3360a96183fa9 track .wav 0842d6228eee86ec435f9741338e3903c9c84335 track .wav a218ff4c8f69c64bbe64665da5dd375932609b7f track .wav 03bb5358b14952793329c1ad7a01d2208962f64b track .wav 9b7be776d85234e9c7501b3428f8542ee3379fd5 track .wav d7e348a556bdd5f7980deea3e767d100f67fd41a track .wav 870e02543747f275dfe3e1826367a0699728ff96 track .wav

 and it’s obvious that using CUETools I got the same results.

 So, what did I do here?
-I proved that under all procedures, the resulting wav files were in fact the same files.
-What is different when using shntool, or foobar or CUETools, is the flac compression level (and please don’t start with the affect that flac compression level has in sound in 2017!).
+I proved that under all procedures, the resulting .wav files were in fact the same files.
+What is different when using shntool, Foobar2000 or CUETools, is the flac compression level (and please don’t start with the affect that flac compression level has in sound in 2017!).

 What is very funny, is that even after I presented the above results to this forum, I got replies like “yes, but I can still hear a difference comparing the split files between foobar and Cuetools”..
 And then I realized how hard is to “beat” an audiophile.
 Damn, they always win!